-The enlightenment and subsequent industrial revolution inflated the space of the possible from there by substituting machine power for human power and increasing our understanding of and control over chemical and physical transformations of matter.
+The Enlightenment and subsequent Industrial Revolution further inflated the space of the possible by substituting machine power for human power and increasing our understanding of and control over chemical and physical transformations of matter.
 This allowed humanity to make extraordinary material progress.

 Digital technologies provide the third inflation of the space of the possible.
-This seems like a bold claim and many have derided digital technologies, such as Twitter, arguing that they are inconsequential compared to prior breakthroughs, such as the invention of vaccines.
+This seems like a bold claim, and many have derided digital technologies such as Twitter, arguing that they are inconsequential compared to say the invention of vaccines.